Sardasht Osman

-Sardasht Osman (سەردەشت عوسمان, Serdeşt Osman) was an Iraqi Kurdish Journalist and Student from Erbil who was kidnapped on 4 May 2010 outside the College of Arts Building where he studied English language.
-On May 6, 2010 his body was found in neighbouring Mosul city.
+Sardasht Osman (سەردەشت عوسمان, Serdeşt Osman) was an Iraqi Kurdish journalist and student from Erbil who was kidnapped on 4 May 2010 outside the College of Arts Building where he studied English.
+On May 6, 2010, his body was found in neighbouring Mosul city.
 He was known in Iraqi Kurdistan for articles criticising the Kurdistan Region and Masoud Barzani.
 Some of his articles were published under a pseudonym on several Kurdish websites.

 Work

 Osman's work was best known for being critical of the Kurdistan Regional Government; the Kurdistan Democratic Party (KDP), one of the two Kurdish ruling parties; and the Barzani family in charge of the KDP.
 Their prominent officials included Kurdistan Region President and KDP leader Massoud Barzani, KDP deputy leader and former regional PM Nechirvan Barzani, and head of the security agency Parastin, Masrur Barzani.
 Nechirvan is Massoud Barzani's nephew, while Masrur is his son.
 Osman wrote articles for independent news websites, only a few of which have been translated into English.
 He started writing as a journalist in 2004. in his short time of journalist, he became a well known person among liberals and critical thinkers.